edwindj/cspa_rest/doc/LEL.md

 - `name`: used by the calling process to name this job
 - `input`: the input parameters of the service
   - `data`: an url to a CSV file
+  - `metadata`: an url to a DDI file, optional
   - `rules`: an url to a text file with rules
   - `weights`: an url to a CSV file, optional
 Optional: